Updated Nov 5, 2019

 I’m not referring to cotton-mouthed, grade school arithmetic here, folks.
 I’m referring to anything you’ve ever wondered about, decided to research and gained knowledge from just for taking the time to explore.
 There isn’t a better “kid at heart” platform on which to prove this point than that of an advanced motorcycle training course from a reputable source.

 Now, regarding “reputable”, let me first proudly boast that I’m an MSF RiderCoach.
-I claim a bit more pride in this continuing accomplishment because in my short (three-year) career-to-date, the red tape has been constant.
+I claim a bit more pride in this continuing accomplishment because in my short career-to-date, the red tape has been constant.
 In my first year, I went through the motions of RiderCoach training.
 Immediately after, the curriculum changed to adapt new data (thanks, scientific method) so I had to learn, retest and earn my credentials again.
-This year, the NIU program (Illinois) was handed over to Harper College and each of us, once more, had to apply for the job and fill out pertinent forms.
+Then, the NIU program (Illinois) was handed over to Harper College and each of us, once more, had to apply for the job and fill out pertinent forms.

 Further Develop Your Skill Set

 Maybe you know just enough about riding to get from point [a] to point [b] by way of the least populated, non-expressway roads.
 Maybe you’ve learned all you can from the fellow riders you currently enjoy the company of.
 Maybe you’ve watched one too many Isle of Man videos to contain your curiosity about gyroscopic balance, down force momentum and front end braking preload.